 3. Claims Management Will Further Add to Leading Overhead in Shipping

 Freight claims are unavoidable and will happen at some point and time, so good claims management practices are essential.
 According to the Journal of Commerce, most damage and loss claims allow up to nine months from the date of delivery for a claim to be filed.
 With hundreds of thousands of orders getting shipped weekly, this can lead to many claims occurring in the future.
-Proper management is critical to successfully handle claims while keeping costs and overhead fees as low as possible.
+Streamlining claims management is critical to successfully handle claims while keeping costs and overhead fees as low as possible.

 4. The 2021 Peak Will Be Bigger and More Constrained Than Ever Before